Raspberry Pi 3G-4G/LTE Base Shield V2

-UART: If you insert one of Quectel Mini PCIe module, the UART pins will be available to use, with 3.3V power domain, directly connected the UART port of Raspberry Pi.
+UART: If you insert one of the Quectel Mini PCIe modules, the UART pins will be available to use, with 3.3V power domain, directly connected the UART port of Raspberry Pi.
 But the maximum data rate will be lower than USB.
 It’ll be around 900 Kbit/s Downlink and Uplink (UART)

 Compatible Mini PCIe Modules

 - SIM7100, SIM7230, and more